phytec-labs/peaks/README.md

 ## Why?
 You can use Peaks to develop your own dockerized build system.
 This could be integrated into your own CI, Jenkins or custom deployment system.
 This is a great way to avoid building different BSPs on your build server 'metal'.
 As well as avoiding cumbersome virtual servers and emulators.

 You can also fork (or base your docker image on the release image) this repository and start to create your own build system based from here.
-To do this follow these steps:

 ## Getting Started
 1. Install Docker on your host machine.
 Your host machine should be a beefy rig in order to build the BSPs quickly.
 Some BSPs will require more than 400GB of free space!